 Furthermore, IDX integration means that each listing can have its own page on your website.
 Those pages are indexed by Google bots and are more likely to be shown in SERPs.
 While individual listing pages may not rank on Google, they support your overall search engine results and help your hot sheets rank.

 Pro Tip: Follow this best practices guide on how to use our Friends and Family Search to 3x (or more) your leads.
 It shows how to highlight this proprietary feature and delight your clients by making something they’re already doing (sharing leads via text and email) easier and more collaborative on your website.

 3. Social Media Integration

 Becoming a successful Realtor is all about staying at the top of mind in your social network as well as acquiring new leads.
 The most affordable and easiest way to do this is to keep your social media channels updated and engaging.
-If you’re active on your social media channels, this can be an easy way to add content to your website.
+If you’re active on your social media channels, this can be an easy way to add images, videos, and other content to your website.

 This can also work in reverse.
 As you add new content and listings on your website, be sure to add the ability for people to leave comments and share on their social media pages.
 When people see that there’s an easy way to share with their friends and family, they’re far more likely to do it.

 Pro Tip: Effective social media connects with the 80% – 90% of your clients that are not actively buying.
 Get 300+ pieces of essential social media content (free) to do just this, plus a free course on how to batch schedule them to save you time.